dterletskiy/aosp_manifest/README.md

-# aosp_manifest
+# Android kernel

+## Description

-This repository contains xml files with original android kernel manifest and othen manifests for extending kernel.
+This repository contains Android kernel manifest files and description how to build it.

+Original Android kernel manifest could be found in https://android.googlesource.com/kernel/manifest/.
+Manifest from some branch of this repository is used as base manifest and mentioned in ***default.xml*** first.

-Sync and build instructions.
+## Sync and build instructions.

 Defining variables: